Learn-to-ride Instructions

 The “balance bike” method:

-You might already know how to pedal a bike from riding a tricycle, or on a stationary bike, or with training wheels.
-Now you just need how to find your balance, and keep it by steering the bike underneath you.
 So you won’t have to worry about falling, the easiest way to learn to balance is by sitting on the seat and pushing the bike along with your feet on the ground.

 How it works: